-1. Assistive Technology: Use of Computer Examination Guidelines

 To create effective guidelines for universities that are implementing assistive technology and accommodations in examination settings, it's important to ensure that these guidelines are clear, equitable, and supportive of all students, especially those using assistive technologies.
 Here's a structured set of guidelines that universities can adopt:

+1. Assistive Technology: Use of Computer Examination Guidelines

+Students whose ability to write is significantly impacted by a disability may require a

+computer in examinations.

 1. Pre-Examination Responsibilities

 1.1.
 Training and Familiarisation: Ensure that students who require assistive technology are given comprehensive training and time to familiarise themselves with the software, and hardware they will use during examinations.
 This should include hands-on sessions and troubleshooting common issues.

 1.2.
-Equipment Testing: Test all assistive technologies and equipment prior to the examination date to confirm they are functioning properly.
+Equipment Testing and Sufficient Hardware: Test all assistive technologies and equipment prior to the examination date to confirm they are functioning properly.
 This includes checking software updates, hardware compatibility, and backup systems and testing that exam images are fit for purpose.
+Ensure a sufficient number of workstations, including at least one backup workstation and necessary peripherals (e.g., printers) are available at the examination venue.

 1.3.
 Accommodation Approvals: Students must submit requests for any special accommodations or the use of personal equipment (e.g., specialized keyboards) well in advance.
 These requests should be reviewed and approved by the disability services office.